 - Federal employees or applicants for employment should see the fact sheet about Federal Sector Equal Employment Opportunity Complaint Processing.

 FREE ADVICE- WHATEVER YOU PUT IN YOUR CHARGE OF DISCRIMINATION CAN MAKE THE DIFFERENCE BETWEEN WINNING AND LOSING YOUR CASE IN LITIGATION.
 Less is more.
 If you overstate facts in your Charge and cannot prove them, the Employer will use this against you in front of a jury at trial.
 I always use the old analogy: “If they ask you what time it is, don’t tell them how to build a watch.”
 Just answer the questions concisely and clearly.

 Contact our Davie, Florida Discrimination Attorney at Celler, Legal, P.A. for a FREE consultation regarding your discrimination case.

-LISTEN TO THE FULL INTERVIEW WITH WORKPLACE DISCRIMINATION ATTORNEY RICHARD CELLER
+WATCH THE FULL INTERVIEW WITH WORKPLACE DISCRIMINATION ATTORNEY RICHARD CELLER